TweetBoost: Influence of Social Media on NFT Valuation: Asset Valuation Results

-We obtain accuracies of 57.71\%, 58.28\%, and 58.74\% with pretrained ResNet-50, ResNeXt-50, and ResNet-101 models respectively, for the multiclass classification task, which is lower than that of the Twitter model (66.65\%) from Section \ref{sec:Twitter features} as well as OpenSea asset model (63.44\%) from Section \ref{sec:OpenSea features}.
-The ResNet-101 model has an accuracy of 79.01\% in the binary classification setting.
-The confusion matrix for the multiclass classification task using the ResNet-101 model is depicted in Table \ref{tab:Confusion_mat}.
-From the confusion matrix we observe that the model learns to classify most assets into the largest class (Class 2).
-Regardless of the architecture used, the models using image features display accuracies and F1-scores lower than those using Twitter and OpenSea features described in Table \ref{tab:model_results} under identical training and validation settings.
-On adding image features to the Twitter-OpenSea ensemble from Section \ref{sec:Ensemble} we notice no improvement in model performance.
+We obtain accuracies of 54.62\% and 52.94\% with pretrained DenseNet-121 and ResNet-101 models respectively, for the multiclass ordinal classification task, which is lower than that of the Twitter model (67.03\%) as well as OpenSea model (63.22\%).
+Even in terms of the ordinal classification index values, we observe that the image-based model reports values of 0.46 and 0.43 respectively for Resnet-101 and Densenet-121 architectures, which is significantly worse than the models based on Twitter features (0.36), OpenSea features (0.39) and even their ensemble (0.34).
+The ResNet-101 model has an accuracy of 79.01\% and the DenseNet-121 model has an accuracy of 79.44\% in the binary classification setting.

+Regardless of the architecture used, the models using image information display lower accuracies and F1-scores and higher ordinal classification index values than those using Twitter and OpenSea features and their ensembles described in Table~\ref{tab:model_results} under identical training and validation settings.
+On adding image features to the Twitter-OpenSea ensemble, we notice no improvement in model performance.
 The lack of increase in accuracy along with poor results on using the image features independently reinforce our initial hypothesis that the branding and context surrounding an NFT influences the asset value more than the content itself.